openstack/keystone/doc/source/setup.rst

 This document assumes you are using:

-- Ubuntu 12.04, Fedora 15, or Mac OS X Lion
+- Ubuntu, Fedora, or Mac OS X
 - `Python 2.7`_

 .. _`Python 2.7`: http://www.python.org/